Dyslexia Assessment and Support for Multisensory Learning in Earlwood

 According to the NINDS, the primary emphasis in treating dyslexia should be on addressing the specific learning challenges faced by individuals.
 Neurosensory’s multisensory approach is endorsed by esteemed organisations like the International Dyslexia Association, the World Health Organization, and leading experts and researchers around the world.

-It is rooted in the groundbreaking contributions of Samuel Orton and Anna Gillingham, who pioneered effective interventions for dyslexia.
-The NINDS underscores the need to tailor the approach to address the specific learning difficulties of individuals with dyslexia.
-This approach is commonly known as the Orton-Gillingham approach.
+It is built upon the pioneering research conducted by Samuel Orton and Anna Gillingham, who developed effective interventions for dyslexia.
+The NINDS highlights the importance of customising the approach to target the specific learning challenges faced by individuals with dyslexia.
+This approach is widely recognised as the Orton-Gillingham approach.

 Multisensory dyslexia Earlwood